What Is Self-Injurious Behaviour?

 Leaf Complex Care Uses PBS to Prevent Self-Harm in Autistic Individuals

 At Leaf Complex Care, we understand the unique challenges autistic individuals face, especially regarding self-harm.
 Through our crisis support, we employ Positive Behavior Support, a caring approach tailored to each person’s needs.
 Through the key principles of PBS, we work closely with individuals, focusing on their strengths and preferences, to prevent self-inflicted physical injury.
 Our person-centred care means we see beyond a diagnosis, valuing each individual’s story and potential.
-With offices in Bristol, Slough, Birmingham, and Somerset, our dedicated team is always nearby, ready to offer support and understanding.
+With offices in Bristol, South East, Birmingham, and Somerset, our dedicated team is always nearby, ready to offer support and understanding.

 If you or someone you know could benefit from our services, contact us today.